cchitsiang/awesome-stars/topics.md

 - [MCP-UI-Org/mcp-ui](https://github.com/MCP-UI-Org/mcp-ui) - UI over MCP.
 Create next-gen UI experiences with the protocol and SDK!
 - [bytebot-ai/bytebot](https://github.com/bytebot-ai/bytebot) - Bytebot is a self-hosted AI desktop agent that automates computer tasks through natural language commands, operating within a containerized Linux desktop environment.
 - [langchain-ai/open-swe](https://github.com/langchain-ai/open-swe) - An Open-Source Asynchronous Coding Agent
+- [onnx/onnx](https://github.com/onnx/onnx) - Open standard for machine learning interoperability
 - [humanlayer/12-factor-agents](https://github.com/humanlayer/12-factor-agents) - What are the principles we can use to build LLM-powered software that is actually good enough to put in the hands of production customers?
 - [eiondb/eion](https://github.com/eiondb/eion) - Shared Memory Storage for Multi-Agent Systems
-- [iOfficeAI/AionUi](https://github.com/iOfficeAI/AionUi) - Free, local, open-source GUI app for Gemini CLI, Claude Code, Codex, Qwen Code, and more — Enhanced Chat UI, WebUI, Multi-Agent & Multi-LLM, MCP Integration | 🌟 Star if you like it!
+- [iOfficeAI/AionUi](https://github.com/iOfficeAI/AionUi) - Free, local, open-source GUI app for Gemini CLI, Claude Code, Codex, Qwen Code, Goose Cli, Auggie, and more — Enhanced Chat UI, WebUI, Multi-Agent & Multi-LLM, MCP Integration | 🌟 Star if you like it!
 - [blakeblackshear/frigate](https://github.com/blakeblackshear/frigate) - NVR with realtime local object detection for IP cameras
 - [superagent-ai/vibekit](https://github.com/superagent-ai/vibekit) - Run Claude Code, Gemini, Codex — or any coding agent — in a clean, isolated sandbox with sensitive data redaction and observability baked in.
+- [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.
 - [Myzel394/zsh-copilot](https://github.com/Myzel394/zsh-copilot) - 🧠 The Copilot that lives in your shell.
 Type in your thoughts, press ^Z and let the AI do it's magic ✨
 - [MotiaDev/motia](https://github.com/MotiaDev/motia) - Multi-Language Backend Framework that unifies APIs, background jobs, queues, workflows, streams, and AI agents with a single core primitive with built-in observability and state management.
 - [mudler/LocalAI](https://github.com/mudler/LocalAI) - :robot: The free, Open Source alternative to OpenAI, Claude and others.
 Self-hosted and local-first.
 Drop-in replacement for OpenAI,  running on consumer-grade hardware.
 No GPU required.
 Runs gguf, tr
 - [mediar-ai/screenpipe](https://github.com/mediar-ai/screenpipe) - AI app store powered by 24/7 desktop history.  open source | 100% local | dev friendly | 24/7 screen, mic recording
-- [VoltAgent/voltagent](https://github.com/VoltAgent/voltagent) - Open Source TypeScript AI Agent Framework with built-in LLM Observability
+- [VoltAgent/voltagent](https://github.com/VoltAgent/voltagent) - AI Agent Engineering Platform built on an Open Source TypeScript AI Agent Framework
 - [tensorzero/tensorzero](https://github.com/tensorzero/tensorzero) - TensorZero is an open-source stack for industrial-grade LLM applications.
 It unifies an LLM gateway, observability, optimization, evaluation, and experimentation.
-- [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open source alternative to NotebookLM, Perplexity, and Glean.
-Connects to search engines, Slack, Linear, Jira, ClickUp, Notion, YouTube, GitHub, Discord, and more.
-Join our Discord: https://discord.g
+- [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Connect any LLM to your internal knowledge sources and chat with it in real time alongside your team.
+OSS alternative to NotebookLM, Perplexity, and Glean.
+Join our Discord: https://discord.gg/ejRNvft
 - [simstudioai/sim](https://github.com/simstudioai/sim) - Open-source platform to build and deploy AI agent workflows.
 - [rivet-dev/rivetkit](https://github.com/rivet-dev/rivetkit) - An open-source library for long-lived processes with realtime, persistence, and hibernation
 - [opencode-ai/opencode](https://github.com/opencode-ai/opencode) - A powerful AI coding agent.
 Built for the terminal.